julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Had the team incorporated benchmarking and optimization practices early in the development process, they could have identified these performance bottlenecks sooner.
 By focusing on high-level evaluations and considering long-term functional requirements, they could have built a more optimized and responsive website from the outset, avoiding the need for extensive rework and delivering a better user experience from the start.

+### Real life example of the disastrous consequences of following the principles saying that premature optimization is the root of all evil

+One notable example is the launch of Cyberpunk 2077 by CD Projekt.

+Cyberpunk 2077 was highly anticipated and promised to be a groundbreaking game with a vast open world and cutting-edge graphics.

+The developers, CD Projekt, faced immense pressure to deliver a feature-rich and visually stunning experience.

+However, in their pursuit of meeting ambitious deadlines and delivering on promised features, they reportedly neglected optimization during the early stages of development.

+The consequence of this decision became apparent upon the game's release in December 2020.

+Cyberpunk 2077 encountered widespread criticism for its poor performance, especially on last-generation consoles like PlayStation 4 and Xbox One.

+Players experienced numerous bugs, crashes, and subpar frame rates, significantly impacting the overall gaming experience.

+CD Projekt Red had to issue public apologies and commit to releasing multiple patches to address the performance issues.

+The lack of early optimization not only tarnished the game's reputation but also led to financial repercussions for the company, as refunds were offered to dissatisfied customers.

+CD Projekt Red lost a significant amount of revenue when Cyberpunk 2077 was removed from the PlayStation Store.

+The company's stock value dropped by 75%, from around zł400 ($85) a share on the Warsaw Stock Exchange to zł93.81 ($19.92) just before the game's release.

+The exact financial loss from being removed from the PlayStation Store is not publicly available, but the overall impact on the company's stock value and reputation was substantial.

+The company also faced a lawsuit from its investors and was required to pay a settlement of $1.85 million.

 ## ~The less it knows the better (Law of Demeter)~

 In theory, the Law of Demeter (LoD) states that a module should have have limited knowledge of other modules to avoid tight coupling and minimize dependencies.